The New Format of Interpreting your CF ...

 With which of the following statements regarding the vegetation of Anacapa Island would the author most likely agree?

 Today, fresh water is found only in an isolated spring with perennial running water on any of the island segments.
-As a result, vegetation is currently dominated by coastal bluff scrubs and coastal sage scrubs, with trees and shrubs limited primarily to two protected gullies on the northern slopes of west Anacapaand at Shepherd’s landing on Middle Anacapa.
+As a result, vegetation is currently dominated by coastal bluff scrubs and coastal sage scrubs, with trees and shrubs limited primarily to two protected gullies on the northern slopes of west Anacapa and at Shepherd’s landing on Middle Anacapa.

 Another example of positive interactions affecting foundation species, and ultimately, species diversity, comes from the Caribbean fore-reef slope.

-It was hypothesized that sponges enhance the persistence of foliaceous corals on the steep forereef slope by binding the corals to the reef frame.
+The hypothesis indicates that sponges enhance the persistence of foliaceous corals on the steep forereef slope by binding the corals to the reef frame.

 Corals fell off the slope on manipulated reefs where divers removed the sponges from the coral interstices, resulting in elevated coral mortality.
 Later work in similar habitats showed that the underside of foliaceous corals supports an exceptionally high diversity of epifaunal invertebrates.
 Thus, the positive effect of sponges on foliaceous corals enhances community-wide biodiversity.